|Corda Network trust root||Document history|

 The CA will maintain a backup facility for its CA infrastructure, which will also hold copies of the CA private keys for redundancy.
 The backup facilities will have security controls which are equivalent to those operated at the primary.

-The CA maintains sharded, encrypted backups of the CA private keys at multiple secure, geographically separate, storage facilities.
+The CA maintains sharded, encrypted backups of the CA private keys at multiple protected, geographically separate, storage facilities.
 Access to multiple facilities is required to recover key material and the backups can survive total loss of 33% of the storage facilities.

 5.2 Procedural Controls